Sherlock-Zhu/golang-task/README.md

 `kubectl apply -k "github.com/Sherlock-Zhu/golang-task/task1/deploy"`

-Then please check the service with name go-test and test
+Then please check the service with name go-test and test with curl or web browser